AbbaMuxidiin/Excel_Project/Screenshot/README.md

 non_stady_mode

+The chart clearly shows that Full-Time is the largest category.

 5. Enrollment Date

-Line Chart ayaa loo adeegsaday in lagu muujiyo enrollment-ka iyadoo loo eegayo date/month.
+A line chart is used to visualize enrollment counts over time.

+The chart can be improved by correcting the #VALUE! issue and grouping dates by Month/Year.

 🎛️ Interactive Slicers

-Dashboard-ka waxaa lagu daray Slicers si user-ku u filter-gareyn karo dashboard-ka.

-Slicers-ka waxaa ka mid ah:
+The dashboard includes interactive slicers that allow users to filter the dashboard.

+The slicers include:

 Gender

-Study_Mode
+Study Mode

 Program

-Enrollment_Status

-Enrollment_Date

-Slicers-ku waxay dashboard-ka ka dhigayaan interactive, waxaana user-ku dooran karaa category gaar ah si charts-ka iyo analysis-ku ula socdaan filter-ka.
+Enrollment Status

+Enrollment Date

+When a user selects a value from a slicer, the connected Pivot Tables and Pivot Charts update accordingly.

+This makes the dashboard interactive and useful for exploring different student groups.

 🔍 Key Findings

-Waxaa laga helay analysis-ka:

-Total records = 300 students.
+The analysis produced the following findings:

+The dataset contains 300 student records.

-Active = 175, waana enrollment status-ka ugu badan.
+Active students = 175, making Active the largest enrollment-status group.

-Graduated = 64.
+Graduated students = 64.

-Deferred = 27.
+Deferred students = 27.

-Withdrawn = 16.
+Withdrawn students = 16.

-Full-Time = 162, waana Study Mode-ka ugu badan.
+Full-Time students = 162, making Full-Time the largest study mode.

-Online = 60.
+Online students = 60.

-Part-Time = 59.
+Part-Time students = 59.

-Computer Science ayaa leh tuition-ka ugu badan, qiyaastii
-$68.5K.

-Data Science ayaa ku xigta, qiyaastii $65.7K.
+Computer Science has the highest total tuition at $68,526.92.

+Data Science has the second-highest total tuition at $65,662.73.

-Total Tuition-ka la muujiyay waa $280,922.69.
+Total Tuition is $280,922.69.

-Average Tuition-ka records-ka Tuition_Fee leh waa qiyaastii
-$996.18.
+Average Tuition is approximately $996.18 based on 282 records containing Tuition_Fee.

-Dataset-ka waxaa ku jira missing values, invalid values, duplicates iyo inconsistent categories.
+The dataset contains missing values, invalid values, duplicate Student IDs, and inconsistent categories.

-Enrollment Date column-ka waxaa ka muuqda #VALUE!, sidaas darteed date cleaning ayaa loo baahan yahay.
+The Enrollment Date analysis contains a #VALUE! issue that should be corrected before final reporting.

-🛠️ Excel Skills Used
+🛠️ Excel Skills Demonstrated

-Mashruucan wuxuu ku tababarayaa xirfadaha Excel ee muhiimka ah:
+This project demonstrates practical Excel data-analysis skills, including:

 Data Cleaning

-Remove Duplicates

-Handling Blank Values
+Handling Missing Values

+Removing Duplicates

+Data Standardization

 Data Validation